Four euro zone countries risk breaking EU rules with 2016 budgets

 Italy's draft budget plan is also at risk of non-compliance with EU fiscal rules, the Commission said in a statement, urging Italy to take "the necessary measures within the national budgetary process to ensure that the 2016 budget will be compliant".

-Italy has sought in its budget fiscal leeway expected to be approved by the Commission on the grounds of investments and structural reforms made by the country.

-The Commission will decide formally in May whether Italy's budget leeway is in compliance.
+The Commission will decide in May whether Italy can be granted some budget leeway for investments and structural reforms.

 MIGRANT IMPACT